PETRONAS logo with text PETRONAS logo with text

 9. Foreign or Migrant Workers, where if foreign or migrant employees are engaged, they are to be employed in full compliance with the labour and immigration laws of the host country.
 Prior to hiring, the basic terms of employment must be provided to employees in their native language or language in which they understand.
 Passports and other forms of personal identification must remain in the employee’s possession at all times and are never to be withheld by Contractor or any third party in full compliance with the labour and immigration laws of the host country.

-These Principles shall apply to all PETRONAS contractors, subcontractors, consultants, suppliers, agents, representatives and others performing work or services for or on behalf of PETRONAS group of companies.
-It is the Contractor’s obligation to ensure that any party who is performing work and/or business for or on their behalf adhere to these Principles as well.
+These principles shall apply to all PETRONAS contractors, subcontractors, consultants, suppliers, agents, representatives and others performing work or services for or on behalf of PETRONAS group of companies.
+It is the Contractor’s obligation to ensure that any party who is performing work and/or business for or on their behalf adhere to these principles as well.

 Know more about PETRONAS